-Vitamin C has been associated with an increase in blood levels of “good” cholesterol, which lowers the risk of heart disease, and a decrease in the levels of “bad” cholesterol, which raises the risk.
+Vitamin C is associated in increases in blood levels of “good” cholesterol, which lowers the risk of heart disease and decreases in levels of “bad” cholesterol.

-Fiber may also lower your risk of colon cancer, says Peter Greenwald, MD, director of the Division of Cancer Prevention and Control of the National Cancer Institute.
-Experts believe that fiber may increase bulk in the colon, thereby "diluting" possible cancer promoting substances (carcinogens) that are found in food or formed during digestion.
+Director of Cancer Prevention and Control of the National Cancer Institute believe fiber may increase bulk in the colon that dilutes possible cancer promoting substances that are found in food or formed during digestion.

 Sweet potatoes are rich in soluble fiber, notably pectin, which helps to lower total and LDL (“bad”) cholesterol.